Who Is it at Fault for a Lane Change Collision?

 What About California’s Negligence Laws?

-Liability issues often complicate lane change accidents.
-Even though the other driver may share some of the blame for the accident, the court may also examine your role in the accident based on evidence.
+Liability issues often complicate lane-change accidents.
+Even though the other driver may share some blame for the accident, the court may also examine your role in the accident based on evidence.
 You might be held liable if the other car changed lanes in front of you while you were texting.

 This type of situation falls under the comparative negligence rule in California.
-If the court finds you were partially at fault for the accident, the settlement amount will be reduced by your share of fault.
+If the court finds you were partially at fault for the accident, your share of fault will reduce the settlement amount.
 Furthermore, if a driver violates a statute, they are presumed to be “negligent per se” under California law.
 If a driver makes an unsafe lane change, they are negligent per se since the act violates a California vehicle law.

 Contact the Accident Attorneys at Berg Injury Lawyers

 Talk with an experienced car accident attorney who can help you get answers to your questions about fault and damages after a collision caused by changing lanes.
-A car accident lawyer at Berg Injury Lawyers can investigate the facts of your case and work to protect your rights while maximizing your financial compensation.
+A car accident lawyer at Berg Injury Lawyers can investigate the facts of your case and work to protect your rights while helping you increase your chances for financial compensation.

 Contact our legal team at Berg Injury Lawyers for a free consultation.
-We can evaluate your case and let you know the best course of action going forward to ensure that you get the best outcome possible.
+We can evaluate your case and let you know the best course of action in the future to ensure that you get the best outcome possible.